Joe Biden Links President Donald Trump to KKK in Sermon to Black Church | Breitbart

 Former Vice President Joe Biden linked President Donald Trump to the Ku Klux Klan (KKK) in a sermon on Sunday in a black church in South Carolina on the eve of Martin Luther King Jr. Day.

 In a halting speech, Biden also repeated the false claim that President Donald Trump had referred to white supremacists and neo-Nazis in Charlottesville as “very fine people” in August 2017.

+“They asked the president what he thought, and he said, ‘There are very fine people on both sides’,” Biden claimed.

 In fact, Trump specifically condemned those groups, as the transcript of his remarks reveals.

 Trump had praised non-violent protesters on either side of the removal of a Confederate statue as “very fine people,” contrasting them with violent rioters, and saying neo-Nazis and white nationalists should be “condemned totally.”